 - This medicine may cause the following problems:

-- Higher risk of skin cancer or cancer of the lymph system (lymphoma)
+- Higher risk of cancer, including skin cancer and lymphoma

 - Nervous system disorder